cloudposse/docs/content/docs/tutorials/atmos-getting-started.md

 ## Atmos

-Documentation for atmos got moved to a dedicated site [atmos.tools](https://atmos.tools)
+Documentation for Atmos has moved to [atmos.tools](https://atmos.tools)